-'''

 1230-1300.
 Physical directory device numbers.
 1340-1410.
 Relative directory device numbers.
 1450-1520.
 Physical directory drive numbers.
 1560-1630.
 Relative directory drive numbers.

-'''

 The file section uses from 0 to 8 directories for program storage.
-Physical directories use the actual disk directory as the method of file transfer, using the C,D,U,MD, and MU commands.
+Physical directories use the actual disk directory as the method of file transfer, using the C.D.U.MD, and MU commands.
 All access is done straight from the directory.
 Relative directories are accessed through the RELATIVE file "+PR".
 This method allows you to place passwords on files on disk, as well as give other information on a program on disk (See EDIT.PROGRAMS).
 All access is done from the disk directory like the physical method, but via the relative file "+PR".
 Thus, you may screen and divide the physical directories into 1 or more relative directories.
-Example: You may only have device 9 for program storage, yet you may make all 8 directories point to device 9 drive 0, and then divide the disk directory.
-When using any of the file section commands, the directory number runs from 0 to 7 (Ie., LISTO, MUS, D7).
+Example: You may only have device 9 for program storage, yet you may make all 8 directory number runs from 0 to 7 (Ie., LISTO, NU6, D7).
 Drive numbers can be 0 or 1.
 Device numbers can be from 8 upwards.
 You can have all the physical directories point to the same drive, but you should only use as many physical directories as needed for each drive for program storage.
 NEVER let the device and drive numbers be non-existant, since some commands allow access to all 8 system drives, even if you do not use them.
 SYSTEM DRIVE always refers to the disk drive with the device and drive numbers of the 8 drives set here.